4 sports leadership lessons every manager should know

 “One of the most important transitions that a manager must face is failure,” says Royo.
 “How do we relate to it?
 How do we build purposeful organizations that are able to cope with challenges?
 How do we end up relating success to purpose?”

-Respect the team
+Lesson 3: Respect every role on the team

 Even solitary sports such as swimming and tennis require a huge team of experts to get the best results.
 Nutritionists, physiotherapists, analysts, therapists: a sports manager knows it’s essential to build a team of experts, each with a unique level of insight into every aspect of performance.